InterSTEMDev/interstem.us/_posts/december2022blogs/2022-12-10-Questions for Daniel Moon.md

 <br><span style="font-weight: 900">
 How did you think these impacted the strength of your application?</span>

 Well they were both extremely impactful and not at all impactful.
 It is true that many colleges value a high test score and high GPA.
-I’m no expert on this, so please take this with a grain of salt.
 However, past a certain point they have little impact.
 There is really not that much of a difference between a 34 and a 36 or a 1520 and a 1600.
-If you took one test and ended up with a similarly high score, there’s no need to keep retaking for a perfect score because it won’t impact your application.
+If you took one test and ended up with a similarly high score, there’s no need to keep retaking for a perfect score because it won’t impact your application to a significant extent if you already have a top score.

 <br><span style="font-weight: 900">
 What can students do to maintain a high GPA and score well on exams?</span>